duniter/cesium-desktop/README.md

 > You can create such a token at https://github.com/settings/tokens > "Generate a new token".
 Then copy the token and paste it in the file.

-#### Install Virtualbox
+#### Install Virtualbox and Vagrant

-The release script use some DockerFile, that need a VM manager (like VirtualBox) installed.
+The release script use some Vagrant, and a VM running into VirtualBox.

-**note**: The OSx build requires the VirtualBox Extension Pack, to support USB.
+- Install VirtualBox
+- Install the VirtualBox Extension Pack (need by OSx build, for USB support).
+- Install vagrant : `sudo apt-get install vargrant`

 ### Execute release script